typelevel/.github/SECURITY.md

 ## Procedure

-If the issue is deemed a vulnerability, we will release a patch version of our software and make sure that finds it way to Maven Central before we push the patch to GitHub.
+If the issue is deemed a vulnerability, we will release a patch version of our software and make sure that finds its way to Maven Central before we push the patch to GitHub.
 After the patch is available on Maven Central, we will also provide a security advisory through GitHub.
 As with every release, the source jars are published to Maven Central at the same time as the binaries.